chhantyal/flask-docker/README.md

 - `Docker`: Contenarize codebase + all of the above tech to ship

+## Try

+You can try sample Flask app container from Docker Hub.
+For that, you don't need to clone this git source.

+- `docker pull chhantyal/flask-docker:0.1`
+- `docker run -p 8000:8000 flask-docker:0.1`

 ## Ship

 In few steps, you can run on local, your colleague's local, AWS, Azure, anywhere.